How to buy the best portable storage drive

 The kind of USB technology is also important.
-USB 3.0 and first-generation USB 3.1 are essentially the same technology, offering the same read and write speeds.
-The second-generation of USB 3.1 (called, simply, USB 3.1 Gen-2) is rated at double the speed.
+USB 3.0 and first-generation USB 3.1 are essentially the same technology, offering the same connection speed, up to 5Gbps (gigabits per second).
+The second-generation of USB 3.1 (called, simply, USB 3.1 Gen-2) is rated at double the speed (10Gbps).
 However, you can't tell the difference by just looking at it – you need to consult the specs for the device.

 But no matter whether they're cheap or expensive, simple or full-featured, their compactness can actually work against them on occasion – they're small so they're really easy to lose.

 - Lightest and most portable option.

 - Some drives are as fast as many portable SSDs.

 - Cheaper if you don't need much storage.